fbpx

 I was listening to the Beyond a Million podcast with my friend Brad Weimert and his sales team has a fantastic tip to increase cold call conversions:

-Step #1 – get comfortable with text.
-You have to be willing to send text messages to prospects you don’t know… or this doesn’t work.
+Step #1 – get comfortable with the text.
+You must be willing to send texts to prospects you don’t know… or this doesn’t work.

 Step #2 – text your prospect with your NAME + with a Call-to-Action to your email / LinkedIn message.